diegowrhasta/EShopMicroservices/README.md

   * CQRS (MediatR)
   * Migrations for database Code-First approach
   * EFC Interceptors to publish integration events after domain events have been acted upon on the Application layer.
+  * MassTransit implementation in order to consume events out of RabbitMQ

 * Everything has been orchestrated with docker-compose in order to establish a production-like environment through one simple command